zhiwen10/Neuropixels-footprint/README.md

 (1) calculate waveform amplitude at each site

-(2) 2d interpolate waveform amplitude into high resolution matrix (at 1 μV), using site positions in chanMap
+(2) transform waveform amplitude to high resolution matrix (at 1 μV) by 2d interpolate, using site positions in chanMap

 (3) extract amplitude samples at different radius from peak amplitude site